 What is hypnosis?

 Hypnosis is a natural state of deep relaxation.
 We all experience this state at least twice a day, when falling asleep and when waking.
 There are other times we enter this "flow" state: while driving, watching TV, playing a sport or engaging in a favorite hobby.
-Hypnosis teaches you to more easily access this relaxed yet intently focused state at will.
+Hypnosis therapy teaches you to more easily access this relaxed yet intently focused state at will.
 This mindful state can be used to change unwanted habits, overcome longstanding obstacles and unlock your deeper potential.

 Does hypnosis work?